adrs3342/helphub/README.md

 This project is licensed under the MIT License.

-## 👨‍💻 Author

-**Adarsh Sharma**

-- AI Engineer specializing in LangChain, LangGraph, and Agentic Workflows
-- Expert in MCP protocol integration and conversational AI systems

-## 📞 Contact

-For freelance projects or collaboration:

-- Upwork: [Your Upwork Profile]
-- Email: [Your Email]
-- GitHub: [Your GitHub Profile]

 ---

-⭐ **If you find this project useful, please consider starring it on GitHub!**
+⭐ **If you find this project useful, please consider starring it **

-## 🎬 Demo

-[Add screenshots or GIF demos here showing:

-1. Login screen
-2. Dashboard with chat interface
-3. Creating a ticket via chat
-4. Viewing tickets
-5. Admin panel]

 ---